endersonmaia/zabbix-templates/README.md

 ##  Objective

-The objective is try to use native zabbix-agent items and SNMP.
+The objective is try to use native zabbix-agent items and SNMP when possible.

 ## TODO

 - [x] Create a template for Dell iDRAC 7 via SNMPv2
-- [ ] Create a template for monitoring nginx
+- [x] Create a template for monitoring nginx
 - [ ] Create a template for monitoring php-fpm

 ## LICENSE